A Semi-Captive Audience

 Here are my basic guidelines for editing and post processing pet images.
 You can use whichever editor you prefer but for some steps, Photoshop is the best tool.

-- Check for eye sharpness – If not sharp discard
+- Check for eye sharpness – If it’s not sharp, I’d discard it

 - Crop the image to fill the frame and keep attention on the pet